XeroAPI/Xero-Java/README.md

 * AuthenticateUrl: path for redirect to authorize      *default is /oauth/RequestToken*
 * AccessTokenPath: path for Access Token         *default is https://api.xero.com/oauth/Authorize*

+## Custom Request Signing

+You can provide your own signing mechanism by using the `public XeroClient(Config config, SignerFactory signerFactory)` constructor.
+Simply implement the `SignerFactory` interface with your implementation.

+You can also provide a `RsaSignerFactory` using the `public RsaSignerFactory(InputStream privateKeyInputStream, String privateKeyPassword)` constructor to fetch keys from any InputStream.

 ### Spring Framework based Config

 An alternative method of configuring the Xero Java SDK can be found in the `example-spring/src/main/java` folder named `SpringConfig.java`.